hikeventures/hikeventures.github.io/_posts/articles/products/2015-01-11-recording-nature-sound-for-your-dslr-videos-zoom-h5.markdown

 ---
-title: Zoom H5, Sennheiser MKE 600 and Sony A7.
+title: Zoom H5 / H4n Pro, Sennheiser MKE 600 and Sony A7.
 How to record nature sound for your DSLR videos.
 description: Looking for better sound quality for your DSLR Video?
 Consider the Zoom H5 and the Sennheiser MKE 600.
 date: 2015-01-11 18:04:22
 category: articles